interop-alliance/life-server/README.md

 * Linux, Mac OS X, or Windows 10
 * Node 12+

-To run the Life Server server, you will first need to install Node.js.
+To run Life Server, you will first need to install Node.js.
 (The developers recommend using [`nvm`](https://github.com/creationix/nvm) to install Node.)